Skip to content

 respect to existing prefixes (no prefix / super-prefix relations).

-Lower and upper bounds for every created variable.
+Lower and upper bounds for created variables.
+Can be:

 var_type : {"integer", "continuous"}, default "integer"